cyberbotics/wrestling/README.md

 Being spectacular and fairly easy to get started with, this competition aims at gathering a large number of competitors, both on-site and remotely.
 The fully open-source competition software stack was designed to be re-used as a template for other simulation-based robot competitions.

-A preliminary 3D animation of a very simple game is available on [webots.cloud](https://webots.cloud/AcrEbH3).

 ![Webots screenshot](preview/thumbnail.jpg "Webots screenshot")

 ## Competition Information